These five aspects, together with choice of material, define the productivity in your machines:

 High cutting data and tool life

 Chip-breaking is always a challenge in stainless steels and especially duplex stainless steels.
 This is due to the high material strength of the material.
 Here our material know-how is even more important.
 Many stoppages in the machine are related to chip breaking.
-Either the chip has fastened to the tool or work-piece, or in the conveyer.
-Stoppages like this are often hazardous for the operator, and take time to solve.
+Either the chip has fastened to the tool or work-piece, or in the conveyor.
+Stoppages like this are often hazardous for the operator and take time to solve.
 Time that could be spent running the next part, or even maintaining a second machine?
-Having chip breaking under control means reduction of unwanted stoppages, and more output from the machining process.
+Having chip breaking under control means a reduction of unwanted stoppages and more output from the machining process.

 In most machining processes there is a finishing cut, the purpose of which is to produce a high integrity finish on the part in terms of tolerance or simply perception.
 In both cases, this means that no imperfections are permitted that could leave a spot or mark on the surface.
 We ultrasonically test our bars, to ensure that no imperfections in the bar will ever reach our customers.

 The total productivity potential for a machining process is about the interaction between material, cutting tools and machine.
 The choice of cutting tools and machine is vital, but by selecting the right work-piece material, these can be greatly influenced.
 By purchasing material from a trustworthy manufacturer that always provides consistency, material that is easy to cut and acceptable chip-breaking, then you have the prerequisites to get the most out of your machine and cutting tools.
 This is the foundation of your production system, enabling you to take your overall productivity and cost reduction per component to the next level.